brimdata/zed/docs/zed/design.md

 However, the log represents the definitive record of a pool's present and historical content, and accessing its complete detail can provide insights about data layout, provenance, history, and so forth.
-Thus, Zed lake provides a means to query a pool's configuration state as well, thereby allowing past versions of the complete pool and branch configurations as well as all of their underlying data to be subject to time travel.
+Thus, the Zed lake provides a means to query a pool's configuration state as well, thereby allowing past versions of the complete pool and branch configurations as well as all of their underlying data to be subject to time travel.